Learn Landshape — Pick. Embed

 Why Embed?

-1. Define a border between different terrain materials
+1. Define a Sharp Border between Terrain Materials

-For instance along a retaining wall, a flight of steps, or the intersection of the terrain with some other built feature.
+For instance along a retaining wall, a flight of steps, a street curb, a traffic island.
+Or the intersection of the terrain with some separate built feature.

 Embed with Caution

 Embed tries to give all edges in your selection a representation in the terrain.
-Even edges that are very short.
+Even edges that are very short, even tiny.

 However, like Sketchup itself, Landshape terrain does not like tiny edges.
 Tiny edges may break the integrity of the terrain mesh.